 When you are ready to take the exam, follow the specific directions given on the certifying organization’s website for testing locations.
 Make sure you are prepared!
 The average exam price is $250.
 If you fail, there is a waiting period (varies, approximately 15 days) before you can take the test again.
-Be sure to keep your books and study materials as you will need them every three years for recertification.
+Be sure to keep your books and study materials, as you will need them every three years for recertification.

 You’re Certified!
 What Now?

 Congratulations!
 The minute you pass the exam, you can call yourself a certified fitness instructor.
 Within a few weeks, you will receive a package in the mail with a certification card and the first newsletter from the organization.
 Sometime between passing the fitness instructor exam and starting with your first client, it’s a good idea to get CPR certified as well.
-Most gyms require all staff members to have this safety certification so being certified already helps your resume.
+Most gyms require all staff members to have this safety certification, so being certified already helps your resume.
 If you start your own business, a CPR certification is required for insurance purposes.

 Getting Hired And Building Your Book

 Whether you are a career changer or have recently graduated with a degree in exercise science, put all relevant work experience on your resume.
-This includes everything from playing sports, helping your wife lose 20 pounds, to skills in sales and customer service.
+This includes everything from playing sports and helping your wife lose 20 pounds to skills in sales and customer service.
 In your cover letter, mention that you are recently certified but add a summary of why you are interested in the fitness industry.
 Management loves it when you have a weight loss story of your own or a deep passion for fitness that you want to share with others.

 When you are hired, you will spend time getting to know the gym and members by “shadowing” another trainer.
-This on-the-job training is priceless because it gives you the ability to learn through other professional trainers.
-You will meet clients of all different ages, ability levels and fitness conditions.
+This on-the-job training is priceless because it allows you to learn through other professional trainers.
+You will meet clients of all different ages, ability levels, and fitness conditions.
 Meeting clients with a variety of health conditions, injuries, respiratory conditions, and other limitations will prepare you for your own clients.
 Take notes of exercises and questions they ask the trainer for your reference.
 Common ailments such as back pain and knee issues will be easier to address if you have a plethora of exercises and stretches in your notes.
 Eventually, with enough practice, you will know them from memory.
 When you start training, you will develop your own style, but it’s always beneficial to learn from others and take advantage of every learning experience.

 Be honest with your new clients about how long it will take them to reach their fitness goals.
-As a fitness instructor you will make a program for them to follow on the days you aren’t training them.
+As a fitness instructor, you will make a program for them to follow on the days you aren’t training them.
 Some people have a misconception that once a week with a trainer is enough to make an impact.
 Try to sell your client the largest package first.
 Not only will going high make the other package prices seem lower, but if they purchase it, you will have financial security knowing your client will be training for several weeks.

 You will make a completely different program for every client.
-Some of your clients may have similar goals and you can certainly have your clients do some of the same exercises, but make sure each program is unique for them.
+Some of your clients may have similar goals, and you can certainly have your clients do some of the same exercises, but make sure each program is unique for them.
 Be available to your clients when you aren’t training them.
 Keep it reasonable but offer your phone number and email address in case they have a question.
 Knowing you are there to answer questions about their food choices and exercise questions will maintain a solid relationship.
 Recognize their achievements.
 The more interest you take in their goals, the longer they will train with you.
 Client retention is 80% of your business.
 You can also count on your clients for new clients through referrals.

-Eventually when you have more experience and more of a following you may want to pursue a training business outside of a gym.
-By starting your own company you will have more freedom in where and when you train.
+Eventually, when you have more experience and more of a following, you may want to pursue a training business outside of a gym.
+By starting your own company, you will have more freedom in where and when you train.
 You can make house calls, train in the park, or rent space in a studio and bring your own equipment.
 Having your own business gives you the ability to charge your own rates without giving a percentage to the gym.
-As long as you have a full book of clients you can make more money with your own company.
-Keep in mind the advertising costs, equipment, and personal training insurance once covered by your gym employer, are all expenses you will now have to pay for on your own.
+As long as you have a full book of clients, you can make more money with your own company.
+Keep in mind the advertising costs, equipment, and personal training insurance, once covered by your gym employer, are all expenses you will now have to pay for on your own.